hihijazi/phase-4-flask-project-bookstore/README.md

 ## Many-to-many

-- User has many orders through books
+- Customer has many orders through books
-- Orders has many users through books
+- Orders has many customerss through books
-- Books belong to orders, and a user
+- Books belong to orders, and a customer

 ## Validations